ibm-cloud-docs/Registry/registry_cli_reference.md

 -   [`bx cr image-inspect`](registry_cli_reference.html#registry_cli_listing_imageinspect)
 -   [`bx cr token-list`](registry_cli_reference.html#registry_cli_listing_tokenlist)

-The following code examples demonstrate how you might use the formatting and filtering options.vulnerability status of all images that have a size over 1 MB:
+The following code examples demonstrate how you might use the formatting and filtering options. vulnerability status of all images that have a size over 1 MB:

     ```